 Self-managing your property can help ensure a long-lasting, friendly and professional relationship between you and your tenants.

-Before choosing to self-manage your buy-to-let investment, you should consider whether you:
+Before choosing to self-manage your buy to let investment, you should consider whether you:

 • Are available by phone or email